 If you wish to apply for one of our art scholarships, we'll need to see some of your work.
 Scholarships are based on a review of an applicant’s portfolio of original artwork.
-Art faculty are looking for evidence of basic skills, a strong work ethic, and a commitment to art.
+Art faculty are looking for evidence of basic skills, a strong work ethic, and a personal voice.
 Portfolios should include 8-10 works of the student’s choice and may be in a variety of media or all in one or two media.

 Works do not need to be polished, nor is it necessary to mat or frameworks.
 Inclusion of a sketchpad is optional.
 Once we have received all portions of your admissions application and portfolio we will contact you with feedback.

 There are two ways to show us your portfolio: